 If there is a theme in the series, it is perhaps the universal imperfection of people.
 None of us, not the Baudelaires themselves, nor their dearly departed parents nor even Count Olaf, is completely noble nor completely evil at all times.
 Even the noblest among us, with good intentions, can succumb to poor judgment and end up doing wrong.
 Awareness of this fact equips us to guard against it, and can help us chart a better course.

 I think the content is appropriate for roughly the average 3rd - 9th grader (and most of the books are thoroughly enjoyable for adults as well), but the vocabulary and writing style may make the reading a bit of a challenge for kids at the earlier end of that range.
 Children who have the ability to read these books themselves, however, may still feel more comfortable with the darker subject matter if it is read by or with a loving adult.

-If you are unsure whether your child is ready for the books (or just for the fun of it), I heartily recommend reading aloud to your child and gauging their response.
+If you are unsure whether your child is ready for the books her/himself, I heartily recommend reading aloud to your child and gauging their response.
 Not only will you get to take your repertoire of funny voices out for a spin, but you'll also get to explain the many, many allusions and references your child probably wouldn't otherwise notice.
-From the ocean-going vessel named The Queequeg, to the man with a hunched back named Hugo, to the literal red herring that isn't (and many more, some of which I probably missed myself), there are many little gems for sharp-eyed readers.
+From the ocean-going vessel named The Queequeg, to the man with a hunched back named Hugo, to the literal red herring that isn't one (and many more, some of which I'm sure I missed myself), there are many little gems for sharp-eyed readers.

 Other things parents should know: